 Macro-prudential policy may also include changes to allowable provisioning for losses, involving building up of loss reserves in good times and consequent smoothing of reported profits.
-Combined with concerns about the impact of mark to market (or model) accounting requirements on financial institutions in this period of market disruption, recently agreed international accounting standards have been subject to scrutiny.
-Issues under attention include the appropriateness of mark-to-market requirements for "not-for-sale" assets, creation of "valuation reserves" for hard-to-value assets, and dynamic loan-loss provisioning.
+Combined with concerns about the impact of mark to market (or model) accounting requirements on financial institutions in this period of market disruption, recently agreed international accounting standards are subject to scrutiny.
+Relevant issues include the appropriateness of marking to market requirements for "not-for-sale" assets, creation of "valuation reserves" for hard-to-value assets, and dynamic loan-loss provisioning.